nsensfel/prolix-coding-style/README.md

 If the block is on multiple and the language uses prefix notations, the opening punctuation is immediately followed by the prefix operator and nothing else is present on that line.

+With the exception of *instruction blocks*, lists of elements with a single value may omit the punctuation pairs if the language permits it.

+With the exception of *qualifying blocks*, if a block shares its line with other things, a space separates it from whatever other elements are on the line.
+This space is not present for unary operators.

+Blocks cannot contain different non-unary operations.
+Thus, to chain different non-unary operations, sub-blocks have to be created.
+This makes it impossible to rely on operator priority for non-unary operations.

 ```c
 if (short_exit_condition())